 Ms. Bullerjahn’s recent representative matters include:

-- Won summary judgment and subsequent appeal for former directors and officers of closely held Massachusetts corporation in an action alleging breach of fiduciary duty claims concerning alleged excessive compensation in connection with sale transaction in Massachusetts Superior Court and Appeals Court.
+- Represented former directors and officers of closely held Massachusetts corporation in a derivative action alleging breach of fiduciary duty claims concerning alleged excessive compensation in connection with sale transaction, winning summary judgment in Massachusetts Superior Court and subsequent appeal before the Massachusetts Appeals Court.

-- Represented Audit Committee of public software company in Massachusetts in internal investigation and subsequent SEC inquiry concerning side agreements allegedly entered into by sales employees in Europe and Asia and potential revenue recognition issues, successfully convincing the SEC not to pursue investigation or other enforcement measures.
+- Represented audit committee of public software company in an internal investigation and subsequent SEC inquiry concerning side agreements allegedly entered into by sales employees in Europe and Asia and potential revenue recognition issues, successfully convincing the SEC not to pursue investigation or other enforcement measures.

 - Represented CEO of public software company for several years in formal investigation by the SEC regarding stock option practices, resolving the matter favorably with no SEC action.

-- Pro bono representation of the One Fund Boston, Inc., a charitable organization formed to benefit those most affected by the Boston Marathon bombings and related events.
+- Pro bono representation of the One Fund Boston, Inc., a charitable organization formed to benefit those most affected by the Boston Marathon bombings and related events, and Project Citizenship, a non-profit pro bono organization that helps green card holders to obtain U.S. citizenship.

 Ms. Bullerjahn is a member of the Boston and American Bar Associations.
 She is also an active member of Goodwin’s Women’s Initiative, organizing networking events for women in Boston.